Midovsky/DBLP-citation-network-prediction/README.md

 # DBLP-citation-network-prediction

-This project helps prediction of DBLP citation network.
+This project helps prediction of DBLP citation network using LDA model.

 ## Installation